nvurdien/webdev-workshop/_guides/0-Personal-Page-Templates.md

 ----

+Not sure which to use?

+Do you plan on blogging?
+Go with Jekyll

+Are you a beginner at Web Development?
+Go with HTML/CSS/Javascript

 So now that you have picked your desired template/theme please follow the links below to lead you to a tutorial on how to set it up!
 <BR>
 [HTML/CSS/Javascript Template Websites](https://nvurdien.github.io/webdev-workshop/guides/01-aHTML-CSS-JAVASCRIPT-PERSONALSITE-tutorial/)